Buteyko Practitioner Training: Russian vs. Western Schools

-From a typical Buteyko course, you can expect to get about 25 seconds for the body-oxygen test, with some possible unnecessary additions and adaptations of the original Buteyko method taught by Soviet and Russian MDs for the Western world.
+From a typical Buteyko course, you can expect to get about 25 seconds for the body-oxygen test.
+Sometimes, depending on the previous background of the breathing teacher, there are additions to the original Buteyko method taught by Soviet and Russian MDs for decades.
 These additions and adaptations of the Buteyko method are also reflected in Western training of Buteyko practitioners.

-In order to understand the levels and content of many training courses for Buteyko practitioners, one needs to know first what is to expect from a typical Buteyko course and what the differences between typical Russian medical and prevalent Western teaching are.
+In order to understand the levels and content of many training courses for Buteyko practitioners worldwide, one needs to know first what is to expect from a typical Buteyko course and what the differences between typical Russian medical and prevalent Western teaching are.

 Training of Buteyko therapists: Russian MDs vs. Western teachers

-- much better knowledge related to lifestyle and other factors in order to get the Buteyko golden standard of health or 60 seconds for the body-oxygen test
+- better knowledge related to lifestyle and other factors in order to get the Buteyko golden standard of health or 60 seconds for the body-oxygen test

 - more professional use of cold showers, hard beds, barefoot walking and barefoot running for breathing retraining

-- better knowledge and application of the Buteyko method to people with hypertension, panic attacks and migraine headaches (some Western practitioners apply maximum pauses for these groups of people when they still have low CPs)
+- better knowledge and application of the Buteyko method in relation to people with hypertension, panic attacks and migraine headaches (some Western practitioners apply maximum pauses for these groups of people when they still have low CPs), as well as diabetes, cancer, emphysema and other serious conditions

 - some other topics mentioned below.

 - Do you know the methods and techniques that are required to break through 40 seconds morning CP threshold?

-- Do you know how to deal with loss of CO2 sensitivity?
+- Do you know how to deal with a loss of CO2 sensitivity?

-- What are independent signs that appear after breaking through the 40 s CP threshold?
+- What are common signs that appear after breaking through the 40 s morning CP threshold?

 - Is taking cold shower an important part of the Buteyko method?